Atienza is in the province of Guadalafara in the Castilla la Mancha region.

 Atienza had its heyday in medieval times and often served as a safe haven for the kings of Castile.
 The town prospered until the 15th century and during the middle ages many churches as well as fortified walls and fine mansions were built.

 The arcaded Plaza Major is linked to another square, the Plaza del Trigo and these form the heart of the town.
-Wandering around the neighbouring streets look out for the houses decorated with coats of arms, these belonged to the wealthy residents of Atienza in medieval times.
+Wandering around the neighbouring streets with many charming half-timber buildings look out for the houses decorated with coats of arms, these belonged to the wealthy residents of Atienza in medieval times.

 Amongs Atienza's many churches is the church of San Gil which is now home to a museum of religious art.
 The church of Santa Maria del Ray has a fine Baroque altarpiece.
 The San Fransisco church is one of few English Gothic style churches in Spain.